I was not joyed when Picker and Stealer wished to give newes.

 “That was not the onlie comedie we saw.
 By the Tower we watched London’s Harry – we mean Lord Essex, for Lord Southampton is but his ’prentice – gather his soldiers before they made this town their stage.

-“As we homeward came we met the cat who lodges with the doctor of astrologick fame.
+“After we turned homeward we met a cat who lodges with the doctor of astrologick fame.
 Shall we tell you what the stars say of Essex?”

 All spake at once then.
 Some called for more of the Turkey Emperor, others to know what the learned doctor had discovered.

-I wished to hear more of the play, but kept that thought well hid.
+I wished to hear more of the play, but kept that thought hid.

 Instead, I sayt we would meet again on the morrow, when Picker and Stealer could answer all.